It’s a tough topic, someone always seems to get offended. Here’s a look at what really matters, and who’s right.

 There is an ongoing debate about whether non-native English speakers (NNES) are able to effectively teach English, or whether it is an area of teaching that should be left to the so called experts… native English speakers (NES).

-Many ESL jobs that are posted here and on other sites have a specific requirement for NES only, leaving those with excellent English language proficiency out in the cold, without even being given a chance to prove their worth.
+Many ESL jobs that are posted sites have a specific requirement for NES only, leaving those with excellent English language proficiency out in the cold, without even being given a chance to prove their worth.

 So what is the reasoning behind this?